AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58352-return-attribute-labels-for-the-default-store-are-returned-via-graphql-api.md

 ## Issue

-Return attribute labels for the default store are returned via [!DNL GrapghQL] API
+Return attribute labels for the default store are returned via [!DNL GraphQL] API.

 <u>Steps to reproduce</u>: